nickbrandt/GitLab/doc/user/project/releases/index.md

 can have multiple Release Evidence snapshots.
 You can view the Release Evidence and its details on the Release page.

+NOTE: **Note:**
+When the issue tracker is disabled, release evidence [is not collected](https://gitlab.com/gitlab-org/gitlab/-/issues/208397).

 Release Evidence is stored as a JSON object, so you can compare evidence by using commonly-available tools.